-- Plastic or paper to-go cups, plates, and cutlery provided in Vanderbilt Dining facilities are all recyclable.
+- Plastic or paper to-go cups, plates, and cutlery provided in Vanderbilt Dining facilities are all recyclable or compostable.

 Vanderbilt Dining worked in conjunction with S.P.E.A.R. to offer a convenient, touch-free, hygienic, green alternative to bottled water.
 The result was Hydration Stations.
 Dining wanted to offer filtered water for students without the need to enter service areas.
 Thus, Hydration Stations have been installed in The Commons Center and outside of Rand Dining Hall.
 The Hydration Stations supply pure, fresh water, which is “polished” one final time as it’s dispensed, using state-of-the-art filtration.
 Touch-free hygienic design enhances the sanitary condition of the appliance at all times.

 - Carbon labeling can reduce greenhouse gases even if it doesn’t change consumer behavior » 1.2.19

 - Chancellor’s Charter explores sustainability across Nashville » 9.20.18